 - Holiday clean-up.
 Make a plan of when you’ll be taking down the decorations, how you’ll dispose of the Christmas tree, and how you will politely return and exchange any unwanted gifts.
 Clean-up is less stressful and frustrating if you have an organized method (and help from family members)!

 - Write thank you cards.
 You can never say thank you enough.
 People spend a lot of time, effort, and money buying the perfect gift and you want them to know you appreciate them!
 Spend an afternoon to write your thank-you cards and use any remaining holiday stamps.
 If you really planned ahead, you kept a list of who gifted each present to make the process easy.

 - Book reservations for NYE.
 The earlier the better as most places will sell-out by mid-December.

 What can Fini Concierge help you with?

-We have helped our clients with all of the above, or sometimes with everything else they still need to do.
+We have helped our clients with this pre-holiday checklist, or sometimes with everything else they still need to do.
 Either way, it’s important you make the most of the time with your family and friends.
-Let us take care of what you need to get done so you can have a happy holiday season.
+With our Holiday Services, you can let Fini Concierge take care of what you need to get done so you can have a happy holiday season.